iangilmore/projects/README.md

-# Skill Tracker
+# Projects API
-Keep an active inventory of your skills as you grow
+Keep an active inventory of your projects as you grow in your field